 The base of the brush is sealed, but has a recess into which the prong on the charging stand fits to charge the brush.

 On the neck of the brush is where you find the LED SmartRing, the component that can be customised via that app to one of 12 colour options.
 My personal favourite is blue.
 It illuminates when in use and should the pressure sensor be activated it will illuminate red.
 You can see the SmartRing in action in this video.

-All of the accessories provided with the Genius 8000 are also white, that includes the smartphone holder, charging stand and brush head compartment.
+All of the accessories provided with the Oral-B Genius 8000 power toothbrush are also white, that includes the smartphone holder, charging stand and brush head compartment.

 The cleaning modes available on the 8000 are:

 All these modes, with the exception of Pro Clean are standard cleaning modes found on previous/other Oral-B models, although not all models have every mode.
 The Pro 6000 and 6500 is the only other one to date to offer all of these.

 The Pro-Clean mode replaces what was known as Deep Clean mode that is available on the Smart Series Pro 6000 and 6500.
 Pro-Clean provides an intense clean feeling with 3,000 more movements per minute than the more standard Daily Clean mode.